 Time to hit the trails?
-I understand how tough it is to find trustworthy gear advice and throughout my journeys I thought it would be useful to create a guide that can help you find the right pair of footwear.
-Our shoes are always there with us, supporting us, getting us through different situations, and giving us confidence during our adventures, big and small.
+I understand how tough it is to find trustworthy gear advice and I thought it would be useful to create a guide that can help you find the right pair of footwear.
+Our shoes should always be there with us, supporting us, getting us through different situations, and giving us confidence during our adventures, great and small.

 Shop in the afternoon

 Our feet expand throughout the day.
 You could choose footwear that feels great while in the store but out in the terrain it might be a different story.
-Walking boots or shoes are one of the more important keys to a comfy walk – so make sure you get a good pair.
+Walking boots or shoes are one of the more important elements of a comfy walk – so make sure you get a good pair.
 Always visit a reputable outdoor retailer with staff trained in fitting footwear.
-Ask why they recommend the shoes and what they have done in the past for a better understanding of why a person suggests the footwear.
+Ask why they recommend the shoes and what they have done in the past for a better understanding of why a person suggests a specific footwear.

-I usually want to have ~10-12 mm of air in front of my feet in the shoes, so get them measured while in the store and make sure there’s plenty of wiggle room for your toes.
-Feet are almost never the same length and width so measure both.
-That’s why you should always try on both shoes and not just one.
-In general people increase their shoe size with 1-1.5 sizes for a pair of boots compared to what they came in with.
-Try two or three pair of boots even if the first one is the best one ever.
+I usually want to have ~10-12 mm in front of my feet in the shoe, so get them measured while in the store and make sure there’s plenty of wiggle room for your toes.
+Feet are almost never the same length so measure both.
+This is also why you should always try on both shoes and not just one.
+In general people increase their shoe size with 1-1.5 sizes for a pair of boots compared to their ordinary shoes.
+Try two or three pair of boots even if the first one is a great fit.
 Then you know more about them and why you choose them.
 You should be open-minded when buying shoes.
 If a shoe fits, it doesn’t matter if it’s a larger size or wider than the previous pair.
 Different manufacturers turn out differently sized too.
-What matters is how it feels on your own, individual foot.
+What matters is how it feels on your feet.

 How to put on your footwear